-There are several LEDs on the control panel and on the drive carriers to keep you constantly informed of the overall status of the system.
-All F424BD models include control panels on the chassis which control each of the system nodes.
+There are several buttons and LEDs are located on each of the motherboard nodes and on the drive carriers to keep you constantly informed of the overall status of the system.

 This chapter explains the meanings of all LED indicators and the appropriate response you may need to take.